What are your chances of acceptance?

 Understanding the Prompt

-This prompt is a great choice for applicants who are particularly excited about one of Pitzer’s core values.
+This community service prompt is a great choice for applicants who are particularly excited about one of Pitzer’s core values.

-The phrasing of this prompt leaves open the possibility of writing about a whole period of your life or general community involvement.
-However, the strongest answers to this prompt will focus in on particular “moments” or “experiences” to show:
+The phrasing of this prompt may seem like you’re being asked to write about a whole period of your life or general community involvement.
+However, the strongest responses will focus in on particular “moments” or “experiences” to show:

 1. That you have thought deeply about the core value in question, and